On Small Business Week, Here’s What YCDC is Doing to Support Local Businesses

 - Go out to eat one extra time, buy something special from a friend or for the house, or choose to purchase a product or service from someone locally instead of online.

-- Write reviews on Facebook, Google or Yelp for each of the small businesses who have provided you with excellent customer service.
+- Write reviews on Facebook, Google or Yelp for each of the small businesses that have provided you with excellent customer service.
 People read testimonials when making purchasing decisions or even when deciding where to grab lunch.
 Your positive review could help them to earn more business and it doesn’t cost you anything!

 Thank you to all of York County’s small businesses.
 We appreciate you, are glad that you’ve made York County home, and are here to help if you need us.